aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training-fsdp/README.md

 ![Distributed ML architecture](../../../docs/distributed-ml-training-architecture.png)

-By default, this blueprint uses a set of three g5.12xlarge (with 4 GPUs) instances to showcase a multi-node, fully sharded data parallel distributed training.
+By default, this blueprint uses a set of two g5.12xlarge (with 4 GPUs) instances to showcase a multi-node, fully sharded data parallel distributed training.
 You can modify this blueprint to use larger instances from the local variable **instance_type_workers** and **instance_type_head** if you need more GPUs. - if you change the instance type, you need to also modify the worker task and service definition memory, CPU and GPUs and the container command parameters.
-The [training script example](./training_example.py) assumes 2 machines with a single GPU each, but can be changed via the **num_workers** variable.
+The [training script example](./training_example.py) assumes 2 machines with a four GPUs each, but can be changed via the **num_workers** variable.

 ## Components